The Night Diana Died/I Remember A Time (Princess)Roelof Bakker

 Nicholas Royle (text) and David Gledhill (paintings)

 The project began when David Gledhill obtained a 1950s East German family album from a Frankfurt flea market and subsequently turned these domestic snapshots into large-scale oil paintings.
-He then invited Nicholas Royle to collaborate and contribute fiction inspired by the family album paintings.
+Nicholas Royle then contributed fiction inspired by the family album paintings.
 Michael Caines writing on the Times Literary Supplement blog (30 April 2016), called the book “an eccentric form of ekphrasis.”